About Us

 The Session of Westminster

 In the Presbyterian Church (U.S.A.), of which Westminster is a part, the congregation elects ruling elders (members of the congregation) and teaching elders (pastors) to serve together as the Session to lead the church’s vision, mission, and ministries.
 At Westminster, there are 36 ruling elders in three classes serving three-year terms.
-They are joined by the pastor (Donovan Drake) and associate pastors (Guy D. Griffith and Heidi Hudnut-Beumler) to comprise the Session.
-Additionally, Sophie Maness (Director of Executive Director Of Family Ministries) and Jo Ann McFarlin (Church Administrator) participate with the Session.
+The Session meets once a month and is moderated by one of the pastors.
 The Session does its work through committees and varied other teams of people who implement the goals and mission of each ministry area in the life of the church.

 Westminster Is A Matthew 25 Congregation